section-engineering-education/engineering-education/articles/introduction-to-wireshark/index.md

 ![Network-Interfaces](/engineering-education/introduction-to-wireshark/wireshark-network-interfaces-2.jpg)

 Now select any of the interfaces you're presented with.
 In this example, we're going to explore the UDP Listener option.
-Then click on the start button in the far left corner.
+Then, in the far left corner, click on the start button.
 At this stage, you should be able to get an output like the one presented below.

 ***Fig 1.5 Network traffic***